OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/profile.md

 The specification is under active development and is not backwards compatible with any previous versions.

-## Normative TOSCA Type Definitions
+## TOSCA SofDCar Core Profile

-The normative TOSCA type definitions contain high-level type definitions which are supposed to be extended by custom types.
+The core normative TOSCA type definitions contain high-level type definitions which are linked to the normative TOSCA type definitions of the [TOSCA Simple Profile in YAML 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.
 These types mainly concern the following topics.

 - ECU hardware and software